- What is Therapy?

 - Can you explain the difference between Psychologist and a Psychiatrist?

 Psychologist and psychiatrists can each perform therapy, testing, evaluations and other clinical services.
 The typical distinction is that a psychologist engages in psychotherapy through “talk” therapy while a psychiatrist engages in psychotherapy through medication.
 Sometimes both “talk” therapy and medication are required to benefit the client.
-In such cases, Dr. Strickland can work with a client’s existing psychiatrist or can refer the client to a psychiatrist from his referral list.
+In such cases, we can work with a client’s existing psychiatrist or can refer the client to a psychiatrist from our referral list.

 - Can I just take medication in place of therapy?